TheLegendofSaram/UndergroundJungle-Mexican-Spanish-translation/readme.md

 You are free to use this mod in any modpack, as long as you do not sell it via any means.
 You cannot re-upload this mod on other mod distribution platforms.

+## Support

+If you like this mod, consider supporting the project with a donation via [PayPal](https://paypal.me/hexagonnico) or [Ko-fi](https://ko-fi.com/HexagonNico) page.

+I'm also a game developer currently working on a Zelda-inspired game about discovering the remains of an ancient civilization.
+You can wishlist the game on Steam: [Ancient Mind on Steam](https://store.steampowered.com/app/2376750/Ancient_Mind/)